iMishaDev/imishadev.github.io/about.md

 - Read about javascript.
 - Read about data strucures and algorithms.
 - Read about clean code & design patterns.
-- regularly solve coding problems.
+- Regularly solve coding problems.

 ### Her goal:
-Be the best version of her.
+Be the best version of herself.

 ### Contact her